lordcast/rpi_hotspot_mavlink/README.md

 select interface options > serial > select no > select yes > finish
 sudo reboot

-run the find_port.py which will provid the port which has to be update in main.conf file under URAT > Device
+run the find_port.py which will provid the port which has to be update in /etc/mavlink-router/main.conf file under URAT > Device